tirkarp/covid19-resource-library/templates/README.md

 - **Bullet heading**: bold it.
 And don't bold the `:`
 - Style links with `[**title**](link)`, not `**[title](link)**`
 - When a link is at the end of a sentence, put the period after the link, not inside of it. e.g. `[title](link).` not `[title.](link)`
+- Use three dashes `---` for a divider line

 Now for the more menial rules: